Inflation and Dark Matter in the $Z_5$ Model: Introduction

 The Standard Model~(SM) with $\rm SU(3)_C \otimes SU(2)_L \otimes U(1)_Y$ gauge group has achieved unparalleled success in particle physics, thanks to the discovery of the last missing piece in SM, the Higgs boson~{\cite{ATLAS:2012yve,CMS:2012qbp}}.
 However, when connecting SM phenomenology with that of modern cosmology, there exist even more outstanding problems unsolved.
 For example, the assumptions of inflation and dark matter, which are supported by the precise measurement of Cosmic Microwave Background~(CMB) in the Planck~{\cite{Liu:2021diz}} and the WMAP~{\cite{WMAP:2010qai}} experiments.

 For the issue of inflation, it works well in answering the horizon problem and homogeneity problem in CMB.
 One general method of constructing an inflation model is to introduce scalar fields coupled or uncoupled with the SM Higgs field.
 Such an inflationary model can provide initial conditions for the subsequent thermal big bang evolution of the universe.
 Another important peculiarity is that it can also explain the temperature anisotropy in CMB and large scale structures in the universe because the quantum fluctuations of the inflation field are stretched to the cosmic scale during inflation.
 Furthermore, the inflation parameters such as the spectral index, the tensor to scalar ratio and the scalar power spectrum extracted from the experiment~{\cite{Liu:2021diz,WMAP:2010qai}} can restrict the specific inflationary model when the slow roll parameter $\epsilon \approx 1$.
 The simplest method is to select the Higgs field in SM as the inflation field~{\cite{Bezrukov:2007ep,Bezrukov:2010jz}} without introducing extra scalar fields, and the only additional parameter comes from the $\xi R |H|^2$ term.
-However, there are two problems in the such model: one is that the quartic self-coupling of the Higgs field $\lambda$ becomes negative at high energy scales~($\gtrsim 10^{10}$ GeV), which destroys the stability of the vacuum~{\cite{Sher:1988mj}}.
+However, there are two problems in such a model: one is that the quartic self-coupling of the Higgs field $\lambda$ becomes negative at high energy scales~($\gtrsim 10^{10}$ GeV), which destroys the stability of the vacuum~{\cite{Sher:1988mj}}.
 The other is that at the scale around $M_{Pl}/{\xi} \approx 10^3$\ GeV~{\cite{Burgess:2009ea}}, the unitarity is broken by requiring $\xi \sim 10^4$ due to the scalar power spectrum boundary~{\cite{Lerner_2010}}.
-To overcome the unitarity problem at the unitarity scale in the Higgs inflation model, an additional dynamical degree of freedom should be introduced~{\cite{Giudice:2010ka}}.
+To overcome the unitarity problem at the unitarity scale in the Higgs inflation model, an additional dynamical degree of freedom can be introduced~{\cite{Giudice:2010ka}}.
 In this case, the extra gauge singlet scalar particle can act as the inflaton and the Higgs field in the SM will play the role of reheating the universe.
-Generally speaking, people talk more about chaotic inflation or stabinsky inflation.
+Another way to remedy the unitarity-limit problem of the Higgs inflation is that one can introduce $R^2$ term in the Lagrangian (which also introduces another scalar field so-called scalaron in the model), and related discussion can be found in \cite{Gorbunov:2018llf,Bezrukov:2019ylq}.
+Generally speaking, people talk more about chaotic inflation or Starobinsky inflation.
 The former has a power law potential of $m^2\phi^2 + \lambda \phi^4$, and the latter has exponential potential.
 We will focus on the latter case, and for more details on inflationary cosmology, we refer to the review~{\cite{Linde:2014nna}}.